firsttris/tvheadend-sundtek-docker/README.md

 :tv: docker container for tvheadend with sundtek dvb adapter

 #### Notes
-don't install Sundtek driver on your host.
+don't install sundtek driver on your host.

 #### Build
 ```bash